Learn The Parts Of The Guzheng

 3. Soundbox: the soundboard of the guzheng The body of the Guzheng is usually made of wood, in general paulownia wood is used.
 The soundbox amplifies the vibrations of the strings, producing sound.

-7. Tuning Pegs: Tuning pegs inside sound boxThe tuning pegs are located at one end of the Guzheng typically inside a little box at the head and are used to adjust the tension of the strings, thereby controlling the pitch of each note.
-Check out our Blog post on tuning the Guzheng if you are new to it####<—-Link to that page
+9. Tuning Pegs: Tuning pegs inside sound boxThe tuning pegs are located at one end of the Guzheng typically inside a little box at the head and are used to adjust the tension of the strings, thereby controlling the pitch of each note.
+Check out our Blog post on Tuning The Guzheng if you are new to it.

 Excerpt from Bei Bei’s Guzheng Tutorial –